 Lydia Cornett is a filmmaker from Baltimore, Maryland based in Columbus, OH and Brooklyn, NY.
 She was the Valentine & Clark Emerging Artist Fellow at the Jacob Burns Film Center, a CoLab Fellow at UnionDocs, and a two-time recipient of the NYC Women's Fund for Media, Music and Theatre.
 In 2019, her film Narmin's Birthday won the Festival Jury Runner-Up Award at the Nitehawk Shorts Festival and premiered online with NoBudge.
 Her subsequent film Yves & Variation premiered at BAMcinemaFest and went on to screen at the Hamptons International Film Festival, DOC NYC, Big Sky Documentary Festival, and Aspen ShortsFest.
-It was acquired for The New Yorker's documentary series in August 2020.
+It was acquired for The New Yorker's documentary series and selected as a Vimeo Staff Pick.

 She has assisted filmmakers Chai Vasarhelyi (Meru), Brett Story (The Hottest August), and Ken Burns (East Lake Meadows: A Public Housing Story).
 As a freelance video producer, she creates short-form nonfiction work for clients such as The New Yorker, Slate Magazine, Atlas Obscura, Penguin Random House, and WNET.

 Lydia graduated from Princeton University with a degree in history, and she is a classically trained violinist.
 She is currently pursuing her MFA in Art at Ohio State University.